 US federal and state authorities have wide-ranging authorities to monitor compliance, conduct investigations and prosecute infringements under numerous state and federal statutes.
-This includes the authority to demand documents and testimony, pursuant to legal process, and other information relating to cybersecurity incidents.
+This includes the authority to use legal process to demand documents, testimony and information relating to cybersecurity incidents.